What is Footnoting/Endnoting (Chicago Style)?

 Printable Guide for Footnoting/Endnoting (Chicago Style)

-When to Footnote/Endnote
+When to Include a Footnote/Endnote

 When You Have Used Your Own Words, Use a Footnote/Endnote to Cite: